-As at May 1, 2009, the Grocery Products Sector had 1,113 employees, approximately 70% of which were unionized.
-No collective agreement is expiring in fiscal 2010.
-All agreements that expired in fiscal 2009 were renewed upon satisfactory terms.
+As at May 1, 2010, the Grocery Products Sector had 923 employees, approximately 87% of which were unionized.
+The Company does not currently foresee any labour unrest in connection with the renewal of the collective agreement expiring in fiscal 2011.
+No agreement expired in fiscal 2010.